mandeepkaurdev/03-unit/README.md

 ## Instructions

 Finish [Activity 30 from Unit 3](https://gt.bootcampcontent.com/GT-Coding-Boot-Camp/GTATL201808FSF2-2/tree/master/activities/03-unit/30-activity).
 Instructions for this activity are in the `README.md` file located in the activity folder.
-Upload this activity to its own Github repo
+Upload this activity to its own Github repo.